 “Having to stay at the hospital can be very isolating and lonely,” explains Marie Saunders, manager of Volunteer Services.
 “The gift of time and attention our volunteers were able to extend had a tremendous impact on patient well-being.
 But when COVID hit, we had to pause the program.
 Suddenly, patients who were already stressed, had yet another stressor — COVID — to deal with.
 When our visitor policy changed because of the pandemic, we found our patients were missing the interaction of volunteers and were feeling more isolated."

-So when Saunders learned about the Community Music School of Springfield’s (CMSS) ‘Somebody Played for Me’ program, she didn’t hesitate to reach out.
+So when Saunders learned about the Community Music School of Springfield’s (CMSS) ‘Somebody Played for Me’ program, she didn’t hesitate to reach out and make a connection.
+The program ran for a portion of 2021, and patients responded positively to it.

 What is the healing power of music?